Andy9822/Jersey-RESTful-Webservice/README.md

 # Jersey-RESTful-Webservice

-RESTful webservice in Java using Jersey Framework
+This project is a sample of a restFul webservice in Java using Jersey Framework for the Operating Systems II subject at UFRGS.